dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 NotetheExcelLARGEfunctionwithintheloop.Finally,TopAvgisassignedthevalueoftheSumdividedby N .

 You can use all Excel worksheet functions in your VBA procedures  except those that haveequivalentsinVBA.
 Forexample,VBAhasaRndfunctionthatreturnsa random number.
-Therefore, you can’t use the Excel RAND function in a VBAprocedure.
+Therefore, you can't use the Excel RAND function in a VBAprocedure.

 A function with an optional argument